 The air pollution problem in Botley is attributed to the volume of traffic on the A34.
 Air pollution levels are high where there are houses close to the A34.

 Air pollution monitoring in Marcham commenced in 2009 with an AQMA designated in 2015 due to NO2 exceedences.

 The air pollution problem in Marcham is due to the volume of traffic on the A415 which passes through Marcham, congestion caused by the narrowness of the roads and the fact that some houses are very close to the road.

 In order to improve air quality both within these areas and in the district as a whole, we have produced an Air Quality Action Plan.
 This provides the mechanism by which local authorities in collaboration with national agencies and others, state their intentions for bringing about air quality improvements.

-Vale of White Horse will produce a developer guidance document in fulfilment of one of the action plan measures.
-This guidance will aid developers and planners alike in assessing the air quality impacts of a development and any associated mitigation that may be required to help offset the effects of a given development.
-Ultimately it will aim to achieve sustainable development in the district that achieves the best balance of social, economic and environmental considerations.
+Vale of White Horse has produced a Developer Guidance document in fulfilment of one of the action plan measures.
+This guidance aids developers and planners alike in assessing the air quality impacts of a development and any associated mitigation that may be required to help offset the effects of a given development.
+Ultimately it aims to achieve sustainable development in the district that achieves the best balance of social, economic and environmental considerations.

 Monthly Monitoring Data reports - Air Quality England